mx101/NotGalaga/DEVELOPMENT.md

 - 11:30pm - Added additional logic for player death, also loaded player death gif

 - 11:40pm - Added different update logic for if player has lives or no

+- 11:50pm - Noted some more needed items for DrawScoreboard()